 Students are responsible for understanding and following the Student Conduct Code.
 According to the University’s Student Conduct Code, scholastic dishonesty means: “plagiarism; cheating on assignments or examinations, including the unauthorized use of online learning support and testing platforms; engaging in unauthorized collaboration on academic work, including the posting of student-generated coursework on online learning support and testing platforms not approved for the specific course in question; taking, acquiring, or using course materials without faculty permission, including the posting of faculty-provided course materials on online learning support and testing platforms; submitting false or incomplete records of academic achievement; acting alone or in cooperation with another to falsify records or to obtain dishonestly grades, honors, awards, or professional endorsement; altering, forging, misrepresenting, or misusing a University academic record; or fabricating or falsifying data, research procedures, or data analysis.”

-Self-plagiarism
+Self-plagiarism at Hubbard

-Students may not submit an assignment developed in one class to fulfill an assignment in another class without (1) the explicit permission of their current instructor, and (2) a clear rationale as to how the assignment will be modified to fulfill the assignment goals for the course.
+Students may not submit an assignment developed in one class to fulfill an assignment in another class without (1) the explicit permission of their current instructor and (2) a clear rationale as to how the assignment will be modified to fulfill the assignment goals for the course.
 Absent these conditions, submitting a previously completed assignment from a different class to fulfill the requirements of a second class is considered self-plagiarism and academic misconduct.

 Additionally, if students retake an individual course, they may not reuse assignments submitted during previous attempts in that course without the explicit permission of their current instructor.